top of page

 my personal experience

 Understanding Trauma and inter-gender family dynamics is extremely important for spotting patterns and understanding the why behind all of this.
 Firstly I want to share some insight into my experience... pictured below are me and brother.
-That's me on the left and i'm around 7/8 years old.
-I speak on this topic from a place of deep understanding, I can totally relate to why someone might want to cut their breasts off and why the explanations that you are simply born in the wrong body or that gender expression is a choice, could be extremely appealing.
+That's me on the left and i'm around 7/8 years old, I'm with my brother who is two years my elder.

 IMG_7221.JPG